NicoHood/HoodLoader2/Readme.md

 * Arduino integration + programming with the 16u2
 * USB-Serial programming of the 328/2560
 * Self flashing sketch to burn the Hoodloader v2 to the 16u2
+* IDE example USB-Serial demo (equal to original firmware)
-* IDE example sketches for HID devices
+* IDE example sketches for HID devices (directly controlled by the 16u2 sketch)
-* IDE example sketch for 16u2 - 328/2560 communication
+* IDE example sketch for 16u2 - 328/2560 communication (similar to Hoodloader v1 technique)

 **16u2 features on a normal R3 Uno/Mega:**
 * 16kb flash (minus 4kb for the Hoodloader) (8 for a 8u2, 32 for a 32u2)